plyn85/bookmarks-app/README.md

 This website was designed with mainly the colors blue yellow and white.
 The intention to be easy on the eye for the user and myself.
 I wanted to create an app for myself and other users where I can easily store, edit, delete and update bookmarks as well as assign each bookmark to a category.
+I began using this app for myself as soon as the very basic functionality was set up.
+I used it to store useful links for building the app which gave me a good feel for what worked and what did not.
+What was a good user experience and what was not.
-Search through the bookmarks and find them using the category name, a word from the description, the date or month it was added or a word from the url itself.
+You can Search through the bookmarks and find them using the category name, a word from the description, the date or month it was added or a word from the url itself.
 I also wanted this to be a site where all bookmarks are added by each user and are shared among the community as I feel links to useful websites when learning a new skill can be a valuable resource.
 It could also be used to store a shopping